-Yesterday we talked about the valuable lessons that can be learned if a student pays for their education themselves, today we look at the alternate view that it is the parent’s duty (or a relatives duty) to pay for the student’s education.
+Yesterday we talked about the valuable lessons that can be learned if a student pays for their education themselves, today we look at the alternate view that it is the parent’s duty (or a relatives duty) to pay for the student’s education, in the area of student debt.

 Pros of Student Not Paying

-- Student graduates with no debt load, and can start their working career with a clean financial slate.
+- Student graduates with no student debt, and can start their working career with a clean financial slate.
 This is an incredibly valuable gift to any young person, and can put them far ahead of their peers financially.

 - Whoever pays for this, does get to use the Tax Credit for tuition on their taxes (a stretch, but still kind of a pro).